CAMP

 User Interface

 CAMP can be added as a child of a Phenology node in the model tree.
-Right-click the parent node, select “Add Model…”, and search for CAMP in the Filter Box.
+Right-click the Phenology node, select “Add Model…”, and search for CAMP in the Filter Box.

 Practical Example

-No practical example is available for this function.
+No practical example is available for this model.

 See Also